-- Several agents and orchestrators for managing certificates in certificates stores via the Management Portal (see Installing Orchestrators in the Keyfactor Orchestrators Installation and Configuration Guide). - Several certificate authority gateways to support management of and enrollment for certificates from remote and cloud-based certificate providers via the Management Portal. - APIs that integrate with the product to provide for customization (see Web APIs Reference in the Keyfactor Web APIs Reference Guide). - A certificate authority policy module with several policy handlers to provide policy control at the Microsoft CA level (see Keyfactor CA Policy Module on page 101). - An SSH Key Manager that extends beyond certificate management and traditional PKI to give security and network teams a simple, centralized solution to discover and manage SSH keys across their server and cloud infrastructure (see SSH in the Keyfactor Command Reference Guide).
+- Several agents and orchestrators for managing certificates in certificates stores via the Management Portal (see Installing Orchestrators in the Keyfactor Orchestrators Installation and Configuration Guide). - Several certificate authority gateways to support management of and enrollment for certificates from remote and cloud-based certificate providers via the Management Portal. - The Keyfactor API that integrates with the product to provide for customization (see Keyfactor API Reference in the Keyfactor API Reference Guide). - A certificate authority policy module with several policy handlers to provide policy control at the Microsoft CA level (see Keyfactor CA Policy Module on page 150). - An SSH Key Manager that extends beyond certificate management and traditional PKI to give security and network teams a simple, centralized solution to discover and manage SSH keys across their server and cloud infrastructure (see SSH in the Keyfactor Command Reference Guide).